randa-mu/blocklock-js/README.md

 1. Encoding and Encryption:

     * Use the SolidityEncoder to encode Solidity-compatible data types.
-    * Encrypt the encoded message with the recipient's public key and specify the decryption block number.
+    * Encrypt the encoded message and specify the decryption block number.

 2. On-Chain Interaction:

-    * Call the user contract's createTimelockRequest function to store the encrypted data and block number.
+    * Call the relevant function in the user contract (with the encrypted data and block number used for off-chain encryption) to create an on-chain timelock request.
+In this example, the function called in the user contract is `createTimelockRequest` which creates a timelock request and stores the encrypted data and request Id.

 3. Decryption:

-    * After the specified block number, the on-chain timelock contract will trigger a callback function to decrypt the data using a provided decryption key.
+    * After the specified block number, the on-chain timelock contract will trigger a callback function calling the user's contract with the decryption key and the user's contract calls the decrypt function in the BlocklockSender contract using the provided decryption key for on-chain decryption.

 ### Supported Data Types